hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 [@RFC5936] subsequently refined the specification of AXFR.

-In this document we use the phrase "XFR mechanism" to describe the entire set of message exchanges between a secondary and a master that concludes in a successful AXFR or IXFR request/response.
+In this document we use the phrase "XFR mechanism" to describe the entire set of message exchanges between a secondary and a primary that concludes in a successful AXFR or IXFR request/response.
 This set may or may not include

 * NOTIFY messages